 Credits, 3 sem. hrs.
-Prerequisite(s): Approval of prospectus and satisfactory progress as determined by the thesis advisor and graduate program director.
+Prerequisite(s): Approval of prospectus and satisfactory progress as determined by the thesis advisor and English graduate program director.

+Partial completion of original thesis (M.A.) or teaching project (M.A. or M.ED.)
 (Eligible for grade of PR only until ENG 6564 is completed; the permanent grade for ENG 6563 and ENG 6564 will be assigned when the thesis is approved.)